Thelymitra lucida: Taxonomy and naming

 Thelymitra lucida was first formally described in 2004 by Jeff Jeanes.
 The description was published in Muelleria from a specimen collected near Durdidwarrah.
 The specific epithet (lucida) is a Latin word meaning "full of light", "clear" or "bright", referring to the glistening lobe on top of the column.

 Distribution and habitat

-The glistening sun orchid usually grows in or near swamps in the Grampians and Brisbane Ranges National Park of Victoria and south of Hobart in Tasmania.
+Glistening sun orchid usually grows in or near swamps in the Grampians and Brisbane Ranges National Park of Victoria and south of Hobart in Tasmania.